IDI-Systems/acre2/docs/wiki/frameworks/custom-signal-processing.md

 ---
-title: Custom radio signal strengh functions
+title: Custom Signal Processing
 ---

-ACRE2 allows replacing its default signal strength calculator with a custom signal strength function.
-This can be done by using the following API function `acre_api_fnc_setCustomSignalFunc`.
-This page addresses aims to assist in creating your own and provide an examples.
+ACRE2 allows replacing its default signal strength calculator with a custom signal strength function: This can be done by using the following API function `acre_api_fnc_setCustomSignalFunc`.
+This page aims to assist in creating your own and provide examples.

 The default signal calculator is sophisticated and complex and as such is largely calculated in the C++ extension.
 However this signal model doesn't always appeal to every community and it doesn't always afford possibilites for various mission mechanics such as radio jammers.
-This command is intended to be used by communities seeking a specific signal expierence or for highly ambitious mission makers.
+This function is intended to be used by communities seeking a specific signal experience or for highly ambitious mission makers.

-For the time being this command is highly expiermental and is included as of dev-build 940.
+For the time being this command is highly experimental and is included as of dev-build 940.

 ## Function Usage

-You can see the default function here but note this mainly just a dispatcher that sends data to the C++ extension.
+You can see the default function here but note this is mainly just a dispatcher that sends data to the C++ extension.
 It gives an idea as to what data might be useful.
 It does not provide insight into the default signal model that is used though.

 ### Input

 The input to your custom function will be of the format: `[30, 5000, "ACRE_PRC343_ID_1", "ACRE_PRC343_ID_2"]`
 - The first element is the frequency (megahertz) e.g. `30`.
-- The second element is the power of the transmitter (milliwatts) e.g. `5000`,.
+- The second element is the power of the transmitter (milliwatts) e.g. `5000`.
 - Then the classname of the recieving radio e.g. `"ACRE_PRC343_ID_1"`.
-- Lastly the classname of the recieving radio e.g. `"ACRE_PRC343_ID_2"`.
+- Lastly the classname of the broadcasting radio e.g. `"ACRE_PRC343_ID_2"`.

 ### Output

 The output of your function should be an array of size 2 with two numerical values:
 - The signal strength as a percentage (0-1).
-This value is what will be used by the teamspeak plugin to adjust the audio of the player being heard on the radio.
+This value is what will be used by the TeamSpeak 3 plugin to adjust the audio of the player being heard on the radio.
-- The decibal signal strength value (dBM).
-A typical value that is heard is between 0 to ~ -110 (radio specific).
+- The decibel signal strength value (dBM).
+A typical value that is heard is between 0 to about -110 (radio specific).
 Lower values are not heard.

-The decibal signal strength value value is used to determine if the specific radio is capabable of hearing the transmission.
+The decibel signal strength value value is used to determine if the specific radio is capable of hearing the transmission.
 This process is typically carried out in the `handleMultipleTransmissions` function for that particular radio radio (i.e. AN/PRC-148).
-Firstly there exists a minimum signal sensitivity that each radio can pick up - This can be thought of as the minimum signal strength the hardware is capabable of registering.
-The minimum that is registered is typically around -100 (AN/PRC343) to -117 (AN/PRC-117F) this is defined in `configFile >> 'CfgAcreComponents' >> RADIO_BASECLASS >> 'sensitivityMin'`.
-Some radios also make use of Squelch - If you are curious to see this it is all handled in the radio specific handleMultipleTransmissions function.
+Firstly there exists a minimum signal sensitivity that each radio can pick up - This can be thought of as the minimum signal strength the hardware is capable of registering.
+The minimum that is registered is typically around -100 (AN/PRC343) to -117 (AN/PRC-117F) which is defined in `configFile >> 'CfgAcreComponents' >> RADIO_BASECLASS >> 'sensitivityMin'`.
+Some radios also make use of Squelch - If you are curious to see this is all handled in the radio specific `handleMultipleTransmissions` function.

 ### Helper functions